ma-px/Understanding-Object-Oriented-Programming/chapter-1.md

     <br><br>
 </figure>

-This ability to create an isolated, scoped-like environment for data that must persist beyond a single function call is the fundamental concept of OOP.
+This ability to create an isolated, scope-like environment for data that must persist beyond a single function call is the fundamental concept of OOP.
 By keeping related data and behavior together, objects become both non-global and self-contained units, which provide stronger modularity and reduce accidental interference between different parts of a program.

 The data and functions inside an object don’t pollute outer scopes because they cannot be accessed directly; they are only accessible through a reference to the object.